 Take Amtrak or Metro-North to New Haven.
 From the New Haven train station, take Yale Blue Shuttle (free), taxi, or Uber to 409 Prospect Street.
 Or take a Connecticut Transit bus to downtown New Haven and transfer to any 234-line (Winchester Avenue) bus, which stops near the Divinity School.
 BY CAR Interstate 95 (from north/east or south/west) At New Haven take I-91 North to Exit 3, Trumbull Street.
-Continue to the fifth traffic light, where Trumbull Street ends.
+Continue to the fifth traIc light, where Trumbull Street ends.
 Then turn right onto Prospect Street and proceed one mile up the hill to 409 Prospect Street, which is on the right.
 Visitor parking is available along the driveway just beyond the Yale Divinity School/Sterling Divinity Quadrangle sign.
 Interstate 91 (from north) At New Haven take Exit 6, Willow Street.
 At the end of the ramp turn right onto Willow.
 Continue to the end of Willow, then turn right onto Whitney Avenue.
 Drive one block and turn left onto Canner Street.
 At the end of Canner, turn left onto Prospect Street.
-Just after the first traffic light, look for Yale Divinity School/Sterling Divinity Quadrangle, 409 Prospect Street, on the left.
-Visitor parking is available along the driveway on the near side of the Quadrangle.
+Just after the first traIc light, look for Y ale Divinity School/Sterling Divinity Quadrangle, 409 Prospect Street, on the left.
 YALE UNIVERSITY CAMPUS NORTH